 - Tobacco use is a chronic addictive disease.
 Approximately half of all tobacco users will die from a tobacco-related illness.

-- 78% of Massachusetts smokers say they would like to quit, and 56% say they have made a quit attempt in the past year.
+- 78% of Massachusetts smokers say they would like to quit, and 56% say they have made an attempt to quit in the past year.

-- It takes most smokers as many as 8 quit attempts before they are able to quit for good.
+- Keep Trying!
+It takes most smokers as many as eight attempts before they quit for good.

-To promote cessation and help smokers quit, we offer cessation information and telephone-based (quitline) services through the Try to Stop Tobacco Resource Center, and works in partnership with health plans, healthcare providers and employers to promote adoption of effective cessation policies and treatment practices.
+We work in partnership with health plans, health care providers, and employers to promote adoption of effective cessation policies and treatment practices.

 Massachusetts Smokers' Helpline